 Discussion

-Sudden, unexpected regime shifts represent a growing threat to aquatic systems as human influences on these systems grow and erode system resilience.
-Here, we have illustrated how species interactions can result in non-linearity in a fisheries system, which can ultimately result in transition between alternative stable states.
-We further demonstrate how management interventions can be used to maintain stable states of a system through careful consideration of human influences and species interactions within the system.
+Sudden, unexpected regime shifts represent a growing threat to aquatic systems as human influences on these systems grow and erode system resilience (De Roos and Persson 2002, Carpenter and Kinne 2003, Persson et al. 2007).
+We demonstrate how management interventions can be used to maintain stable states of a system through careful consideration of human influences and species interactions within the system.
 Where a single species management approach is infeasible or unable to reach those outcomes, our relatively simple model of a multi-species recreational fishery demonstrates how understanding the ecological interactions between species can allow a manager to creatively manage a system to reach desired outcomes.
 Although species interactions have long been known to exert influence on a system, here we show how direct management can use those interactions in order to influence fishery outcomes.
-While our model is a simplification of a complex system, it demonstrates the need to incorporate our understanding of the ecology of aquatic ecosystems into a holistic view of managing these important resources.
+Although our model is a simplification of a complex system, it demonstrates the need to incorporate our understanding of the ecology of aquatic ecosystems into a holistic view of managing these important resources.
+In practice, this is difficult to do as interactions within aquatic communities and our understanding of them continue to change.

 Traditionally, fisheries have been managed through a single species lens (Hjerman et al. 2004, Walters et al. 2005, Carpenter et al. 2017).
-Our results, and the work of others, demonstrates why positive feedback loops which are unaccounted for, often produce unexpected outcomes in the eyes of decision makers (Tonn et al. 1992, Pine et al. 2009).
-In our model the key feedback loop is through juvenile competition and predation by adults.
+Our results, and the research of others, demonstrates why positive feedback loops which are unaccounted for, often produce unexpected outcomes in the eyes of decision makers (Tonn et al. 1992, Pine et al. 2009).
+In our model, the key feedback loop is through juvenile competition and predation by adults.
 When maintaining the abundance of species 1, the manager’s ultimate goal is to maintain or increase the number of J1 maturing to adulthood.
-This can be done directly through stocking, adding more juveniles such that more survive to adulthood.
-Our model demonstrates how this may be less effective than expected because a portion of the stocked fish will feed species 2, promoting their abundance increase and beginning a feedback loop where their own juveniles, J2, grow more abundant (Fig 4).
-Thus the magnitude to stocking that is necessary to maintain the system is greatly increased when it is used in isolation (Fig. 2).
+This can be done directly through stocking, but because of density –dependent mortality due to limited predation refuge or prey availability, simply adding more individuals is often insufficient.
+Furthermore, the costs associated with stocking often limit how many individuals can be added to any one system.
+Our model demonstrates how this can occur because a portion of the stocked fish will feed species 2, promoting their abundance increase and beginning a feedback loop where their own juveniles, J2, grow more abundant (Fig 4).
+Thus, the magnitude of stocking that is necessary to maintain the system is greatly increased when it is used in isolation, which may also not be feasible given the expense of stocking and density-dependent mortality associated with stocking more fish (Fig. 2).
 Alternatively, if fishing mortality is increased on species 2, with or without stocking, J1 survival increases as predation pressure is alleviated, allowing A1 to maintain dominance (Figs. 2 &3).
-An understanding of how ecological interactions create positive feedback loops that result in stable ecosystem states can allow managers to make decisions that leverage these feedback loops to create the desired stable state.
+An understanding of how ecological interactions create positive feedback loops that result in stable ecosystem states can allow managers to make decisions that leverage these feedback loops to increase the probability of maintaining the desired stable state.